Tecplot 360 2021 R1

 - TecIO-MPI write speed was improved by ~15x via output file caching and reducing data exchanges.

 - TecIO now allows writing of polyhedral zones with up to 2 Billion cells.
 The previous functional limit was approximately 175 million cells (depending on the number of faces per element).
-See TECPOLYZNE142 in the Data Format Guide.
+See TECPOLYZNE142 in the Data Format Guide Documentation.

 - Extracting slices over time is more tightly integrated.
 The Data > Extract > Extract Slices Over Time… menu option has been removed.
 Please use Data > Extract > Extract Slices… or the Extract Slices… button on the Slice Details dialog.